plancksecurity/foundation-planckJSONServerWrapper/README.md

    ```

 2. Visit that address (normally http://127.0.0.1:4223/) in your
-   javascript-enabled web browser to see the test JavaScript client.
+   JavaScript-enabled web browser to see the test JavaScript client.
 3. Call any function ("version()" or "get_gpg_path()" should work just
    fine) with the correct security token.